quintel/documentation/docs/main/direct-emissions.md

 * **Direct total GHG emissions**: shows the emissions per ETM sector.
 * **Direct total GHG emissions per IPCC category**: shows the emissions per IPCC CRT category.
-* **Direct total GHG emissions per Klimaatsector category**: shows the emissions per Klimaatsector category.
+* **Direct total GHG emissions per Dutch Klimaatsector**: shows the emissions per Dutch Klimaatsector category.

 Similar to the dashboard items, the charts include indirect emissions and LULUCF emissions, and include emissions from international transport if configured as such in the scenario.
 Go to this [page](https://github.com/quintel/etdataset-public/tree/master/tools/emissions/README.md) for more information on how the emission data for 1990 is retrieved and mapped.

 ![](/img/docs/direct_emissions_chart_total_ghg_emissions.png)

 ## Mapping of ETM sectors to IPCC categories
-The IPCC categories are a standard classification to report direct emissions in Europe.
-The table below maps ETM sectors to their corresponding IPCC categories, described by IPCC CRT code.
+The Common Reporting Tables (CRT) of the IPCC are a standardardised categorisation in which countries report their greenhouse gas emissions to the UNFCCC.
+The table below shows how the emissions reported in ETM sectors are mapped to IPCC CRT codes.

 |  **ETM sector**  | **IPCC CRT code** |
 |---|---|